Brent Eleigh, Suffolk

-I came to Brent Eleigh to visit to church and see the wall paintings. as soon as I pulled off the A1141 it seems like I was going back in time.
-The lanes was overhung by tree branches, and pretty timber-framed houses peered out of the greenery.
+I came to Brent Eleigh to visit the church and see the wall paintings.
+As soon as I pulled off the A1141 it seemed like I was going back in time.
+The lane was overhung by tree branches, and pretty timber-framed houses peered out of the greenery.
 Brent Eleigh is a peaceful place, full of historic interest.

 About Brent Eleigh